winnk/portlab/README.md

 ## Setup, Installation, Requirements
 * [Clone repository]
 * An .env file is required.
-Create file and include a key containing: `var apiKey = "[ https://developer.betterdoctor.com/ api key]";`
+Create file and include a key containing: `var apiKey = "[apikey]"
+*  Sign up for API key at https://developer.betterdoctor.com/

 ### In the terminal go to top level of the cloned repo directory run the following:
 * `npm install`  install backend dependencies and packages